-Together, the Australian and NSW Governments have committed $762 million towards the Milton Ulladulla bypass.
-The Milton Ulladulla bypass will deliver safer and more reliable journeys along the Princes Highway by bypassing the Milton and Ulladulla town centres.
-Bypassing Milton and Ulladulla will take the flow of 'through' traffic away from these town centres, reducing travel times.
+The $940 million Milton Ulladulla bypass will deliver safer and more reliable journeys along the Princes Highway by bypassing the Milton and Ulladulla town centres.
+The bypass will take the flow of ‘through’ traffic away from these town centres, reducing travel times.

-The Milton Ulladulla bypass is a priority project as part of the Princes Highway upgrade program that aims to deliver a safer highway for the NSW South Coast.
+The Milton Ulladulla bypass is part of the Princes Highway upgrade program that aims to deliver a safer highway for the NSW South Coast.

 View the project map